Tobi823/ffupdater/dev/checklist_release_new_version.md

 - upload signed APK to repomaker
 - test release with "Foxy Droid"
 - mark older changelogs in Weblate as read-only
+- use different branch when working on fdroiddata

 # delete all remote branches except master